Radio Geo’s Media Blog (More Psychic Phenomena) under construction

-Last week, I wrote about hearing my Dad’s voice as I was flying home from a client visit.
+Last week, I wrote about the strange experience of hearing my late Dad’s voice while flying home from a client visit.

-He said that I shouldn’t be sad because he was very happy now and just wanted me to work on my own happiness.
+He told me that he was very happy and wanted me to work on my own happiness.

-That was a very strange moment, but not the only one; something strange had happened twice before.
+As I said, it was a bizarre moment, but not the only one; something similar had happened twice before.

-The first unexplainable event happened when I was the Program Director of CFRA in Ottawa, and my wife Lana and I decided to adopt a baby boy.
+The first unexplainable event happened when I was the Program Director of CFRA in Ottawa, where my wife Lana and I decided to adopt a baby boy.

-After doing all the paperwork, there was nothing to do but wait, so while doing so, we decided to visit our friends, the Hilliards, in Indianapolis.
+After doing all the paperwork, there was nothing left to do but wait, so while doing so, we decided to take a short vacation and visit our friends, the Hilliards, in Indianapolis.

-While in Indy, we went to a new restaurant Barbara Hilliard was very excited about because they had a Sand Reader, and sure enough, right after dinner, a guy carrying a tray of sand showed up.
+While in Indy, we went to a new restaurant Barbara Hilliard was very excited about because, as she said, “They have a Sand Reader.”

-Then he said, “Hey, I only say what I see in the sand, and as ridiculous as this may sound, what I see is you becoming a brand new mother in the next few days.”
+Then he said, “Hey, I’m just the messenger here and only say what I see in the sand, and as ridiculous as this sounds, what I see is you becoming a brand new mother in the next few days.”

 The second strange event of this kind happened many years later at the State Fair in San Diego.

-I was there with Jamie Gold, and when she spotted the tent of a Tarot Card Reader, she wanted to have her palm read, so what the hell, me too.
+I was there with Jamie Gold, and when she spotted the tent of a Tarot Card Reader, she said that we should have our palms read.

-When I looked at Jamie, she said, “Don’t look at me; I’m not gonna have any kids.”
+When I looked at Jamie, she said, “Don’t look at me; I’m never having any kids.”

-I never thought anything more about it until ten years later, almost to the day the beautiful Camera Anne Johns Summerfield was born.
+I never thought anything more about it until ten years later when the beautiful Camera Anne Johns Summerfield was born.

 (Cami is shown right below, and my baby boy Curtis is pictured on top with me)